Registered Veterinary Technician Job Task Regulations

 Emergency animal care rendered by registered veterinary technician.

-Under conditions of an emergency as defined in Section 4840.5, a registered veterinary technician may render the following life saving aid and treatment to an animal:
+(a) Under conditions of an emergency as defined in Section 4840.5 of the code, a registered veterinary technician may render the following lifesaving aid or emergency treatment to an animal:

 (1) Application of tourniquets and/or pressure bandages to control hemorrhage.